BetterDiscord/docs/docs/plugins/introduction/guidelines.md

 1. Plugins must not make use of the `child_process` node module.
    - Existing plugins are exempt, but no new plugins shall use this.
 This is due in part to the security risk, and in part due to an impending Discord update that will break this module.
 1. Plugins must not modify global variables, global objects, or existing `prototype`s.
-1. Plugins must not access BetterDiscord globals ouside of the official API.
+1. Plugins must not access BetterDiscord globals outside of the official API.
 1. Plugins must not access webpack modules outside of the official API.
 1. Plugins must not waste hardware resources.
     - e.g., repeated webpack searching without caching, storing unnecessary data in memory.